Fairness-aware Vision Transformer via Debiased Self-Attention: Results and Discussion

 \subsection{Qualitative Evaluations}

-The examples in Figures \ref{fig:grayhair_example} further demonstrate the effectiveness of the DSA approach.
+Figure \ref{fig:grayhair_example} further demonstrates the effectiveness of DSA.
 We note that the distribution of the attention weights for the vanilla ViT model largely focuses on the spurious feature, e.g., `eye shadow'.
 This demonstrates that the vanilla ViT model simply leverages the spurious features to predict the target label.
 On the contrary, DSA reduces the attention to these spurious features but pays more attention to the real features, e.g., `hair'.